 In Hiera, you will need to add the LOCAL sssd domain to sssd::domains if it does not already exist.
-If you wish to include the LOCAL domain in all of \$::client_nets, simply modify the existing sssd::domains variable in simp_def.yaml.
-Include site::sssd_local in default.yaml, and set local as the domain id_provider.
+If you wish to include the LOCAL domain in all of \$simp_options::trusted_nets, simply add sssd::domains variable to default.yaml, copy existing domains from simp_config_settings.yaml and add local to the list of domain id_providers.

-In simp_def.yaml:
+In default.yaml: